Prairies Rural Opportunities Fund 2.0

 - Engage and leverage supports from other community or service delivery partners

-- Support service delivery to federal government target client groups such as women, Indigenous people, youth, new Canadians, or persons with disabilities
+- Support service delivery to federal government inclusivity client groups such as women, Indigenous people, youth, new Canadians, or persons with disabilities

 All approved ROF 2.0 funding must be spent by March 31, 2026 or as specified in the Prairies Rural Opportunities Fund 2.0 Project Agreement.
 There will not be any extensions past this date.